Single/Double Container Mode

 ENV LANGUAGE C.UTF-8Double Container Mode — Cross-Container Terminal

 In double container mode, accessing WebIDE or VSCode actually connects to the code-server container.
-To access the development environment container, you can use the cross-container terminal provided in the code-server container.
-When opening a terminal in WebIDE or VSCode, the default terminal is a cross-container terminal named CNB.
+To access the development environment container, you can use the cross-container terminal provided in WebIDE or VSCode — the default terminal is a cross-container terminal named CNB.

 If the development environment container doesn't support git, switch to a non-CNB terminal to use the built-in code-server terminal for git operations.